xomvio/gone/README.md

-      --allowed-methods <METHODS>  Allowed HTTP methods, comma-separated (e.g., GET,POST) --blacklist <IPS>            IP addresses to always block, comma-separated --whitelist <IPS>            IP addresses to allow exclusively, comma-separated --insecure-http              Disable TLS and use plain HTTP (HTTPS is the default) --tor                        Route through Tor (starts an onion service via arti) --port-forwarded             Listen only on 127.0.0.1 (for use with external port forwarding like tor-daemon or nginx) --cert-path <FILE>           Path to TLS certificate file (PEM format).
+      --allowed-methods <METHODS>  Allowed HTTP methods, comma-separated (e.g., GET,POST) --blacklist <IPS>            IP addresses to always block, comma-separated --whitelist <IPS>            IP addresses to allow exclusively, comma-separated --no-tls                     Disable TLS and use plain HTTP (HTTPS is the default) --tor                        Route through Tor (starts an onion service via arti) --port-forwarded             Listen only on 127.0.0.1 (for use with external port forwarding like tor-daemon or nginx) --cert-path <FILE>           Path to TLS certificate file (PEM format).
 Requires --key-path